TheChocolateOre/MoonKeki/README.md

 ### Why using `double` and not `float`, won't that burn my pc?
 Welcome to the 2020s, it rains chips that were considered supercomputers in the 80s.
-By the way, for the hardcore out there, the GPU uses `float`.
+In the GPU, we use `float` though.

 ### Can I create a game with this framework today, now?
 No, but soon.
 There are many things that need to be added (input system), and it